pulzze/autoflow-documentation/docs/ids/action-string-length/tooltip.md

-This Action returns Count the number of characters in the string.
+Determines the length of a string